ahmad-abouamoun/BalanceBeam/README.md

 ###  BalanceBeam is built using the following technologies:

-- This project uses the [React and React Native development frameworks](https://react.dev/).
-React is a powerful library for building user interfaces on the web, while React Native extends its capabilities to mobile app development.
-Together, they allow us to use a single codebase for apps across web and mobile platforms.
+- This project uses the [React framework](https://react.dev/) framework.
+React is a powerful library for building user interfaces on the web.
+It enables us to create dynamic, responsive, and efficient web applications using a component-based approach.

+- This project uses the [Three.js library](https://threejs.org/), a powerful JavaScript framework for creating 3D graphics on the web.
+Three.js simplifies the process of rendering 3D scenes, models, and animations by providing an extensive API and tools that run directly in the browser.
+With Three.js, you can build immersive experiences like interactive 3D applications, virtual reality environments, and much more, all without requiring specialized software.

 - For persistent storage (database), the app uses the [MongoDB](https://www.mongodb.com/) package which allows the app to create a custom storage schema and save it to a local database.

-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- This project uses [Node.js](https://nodejs.org/en) and [Express.js](https://expressjs.com/) for backend development.
+Node.js is a powerful runtime environment that allows us to execute JavaScript on the server side, providing scalability and high performance.
+Express.js is a lightweight and flexible web application framework built on Node.js, enabling us to create robust APIs and handle server-side logic efficiently.
+Together, they form the foundation for building a fast and scalable backend.

 <br><br>
 <!-- UI UX -->